The History of Wall Street: A Financial Epicenter

 A Turbulent Beginning

-Wall Street’s origins began when New York was a small Dutch colony.
-The street was originally called de Walstraat, which was quickly Anglicised once Manhattan was transferred to the British.
-In the 19th century, Wall Street began to emerge as an American financial center, serving the needs of industrialists and the emerging middle class, fuelling the railroad boom and generating fabulous wealth for the new American Republic.
+Wall Street’s history can be traced back to when New York was a small Dutch colony originally named de Walstraat.
+The street’s name was Anglicized once Manhattan was transferred to the British.
+In the 19th century, Wall Street began to emerge as an American financial center, serving industrialists and the burgeoning middle class, fueling the railroad boom, and creating wealth for the new American Republic.

 However, these early years were marked by extreme volatility.
 The bull and bear markets alternated frequently, leading to significant financial panics and bank failures.
 Though a tumultuous period, it laid the foundation for what Wall Street would become: a marketplace of great risk but also great reward.

 The Wall Street Crash and the Great Depression

 The creation of the Federal Reserve in 1913 intended to stabilize the financial cycle but instead led to further instability.
 The roaring twenties saw a period of optimism and growth, only for it to be toppled by the infamous Wall Street Crash of 1929.

 Despite early assurances from leading economists like Irving Fisher, who denied the existence of a bubble, the crash unfolded in a devastating manner.
 Stocks were hopelessly overvalued, and when the bubble burst, the phony wealth vanished.
 The resulting Great Depression saw industrial output fall drastically and unemployment rise to 25 percent.

 The Golden Era and Regulatory Changes